habnabit/pycon2014/outline.rst

       - you can define your own behavior (without subclassing!) and then mix in the additional wanted behavior

+    - just how bad is subclassing, anyway? since that's in the talk title and all.

+      - say you want to add a layer that modifies some method calls between stacked layers
+      - with subclassing, it's impossible without making a *different* method name and using that instead.
+      - additionally, the subclassing model conflates incoming event methods and outgoing message methods
+      - ``msg`` and ``privmsg``--which one is which?

     - okay, but what about sharing state betwen levels?

       - easiest method: don't. sometimes you can get away with this. not really